ashiq611/StarTech_Automtion_Test/README.md

 # StarTech.com.bd Website Test Suite

 This test suite uses WebdriverIO to automate and verify the functionality of the StarTech.com.bd website.
+It also integrates Allure Report for enhanced test reporting.

 ## Prerequisites